cilium/cilium/Documentation/bpf.rst

 The kernel abstracts helper function into macros ``BPF_CALL_0()`` to ``BPF_CALL_5()`` that are similar to those of system calls.
-The following example is an extract from a helper functions which updates map elements by calling into the corresponding map implementation callbacks:
+The following example is an extract from a helper function which updates map elements by calling into the corresponding map implementation callbacks:

 ::